 Are galvanized feeders safe for chickens?

+Are metal or plastic chicken feeders better?
 To be honest, it’s not a big deal to find either of these materials since the market is well-populated with both.
 However, experts believe that chicken owners should steer clear of steel or galvanized feeders at all costs.

 Moreover, there is specific distinguishability between commercial grade galvanized feeders and retail store galvanized feeders.
 The main problem with galvanized chicken feeders is that these can accumulate rust quickly, which can hinder the hens’ health indefinitely.